AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `seeds` key

-The `seed` section may contains two optional values: `scenario` and `simulation`.
+The `seeds` section may contains two optional values: `scenario` and `simulation`.
 The former is the seed of the pseudo-random generator used during the creation of the simulation.
 For instance, perturbating grid nodes in the `displacement` section.
 The latter is the seed of the pseudo-random generator used during the simulation.
-For instance, handling events concurrency (which event occurs before another).
+For instance, handling events concurrently (which event occurs before another).

 **Examples**

 Setting seeds with integer values.
 {% highlight yaml %}
 incarnation: protelis